anginblu/MatchingDonation_JLee/README.md

 #Matching Donation App

 ## Structure
-1. models: donation (w/ amount, email), matching (has_many donation w/ amount, matching ration for calculation of the matched amount, email for identification)
+1. models: donation (w/ amount, email), match (w/ max_amount, matching ratio for calculation of the matched amount, email for identification, active (true/false))
 2. form for incoming donation that has fields for the amount, email, matching amount
+3. many to many relationship